 - Tie the swivel to the leader using a Palomar knot.

-- Slide an egg sinker, no roll sinker or other sliding sinker on the main line (fishing line going to your reel) .
+- Slide an egg sinker, no roll sinker, or other sliding sinkers on the mainline (fishing line going to your reel) .

-- Tie main line (from your fishing reel) to the end of swivel that’s not tied to the leader using a Trilene knot.
+- Tie the main line (from your fishing reel) to the end of the swivel that’s not tied to the leader using a Trilene knot.

 - Cut the excess line from all knots.